anthony-aylward/chenimbalance/vignettes/npbin-dnase.md

 ---
-title: "Estimate overdispersion on the ctcf dataset from the NPBin paper"
+title: "Estimate overdispersion on the dnase dataset from the NPBin paper"
 author: "Anthony Aylward"
 date: "2018-08-02"
 output: rmarkdown::html_vignette